garyyu/docs/How-to-use-grin.md

-By default, the Grin wallet will only listen locally, to receive grins from another use, you will need the edit `grin.toml` and change the `external` property as below:
+By default, the Grin wallet will only listen locally, to receive grins from another use, you will need the edit `grin.toml` and change the wallet listening address as below:

 ```
 [wallet]
-# Whether the wallet should be open to the outside
-external = true

-# Host IP for wallet listener
+# Host IP for wallet listener, change to "0.0.0.0" to receive grins
 api_listen_interface = "0.0.0.0"
 ```